-In 2013 the company achieved maximum levels of performance with respect to the customer satisfaction goal, the electric service power quality and reliability goals and the power cost reduction results goal.
-Results for the generation availability goal were between threshold and target.
-Overall, this yielded an operating performance percentage of 50.9% to 57.7% (depending on the weighting of operating goals applicable to each officer's award).
-2013 net income of \$104.6 million was approximately 70.8% of the target goal of \$147.8 million, resulting in a financial performance percentage of 0%.
+In 2014 we achieved maximum levels of performance with respect to the customer satisfaction goal, the generation plant availability goal and the power cost management goal.
+Results for the electric service power quality and system reliability goal were between threshold and target.
+Overall, this yielded operating performance percentages between 104% to 124% for the named executive officers, depending on the weighting assigned to the operating goals.
+2014 earnings per share of \$2.18 was approximately 102% of the target of \$2.14, resulting in a financial performance percentage of 108%.